HermesBoots/holbertonschool-low_level_programming/0x0D-structures_typedef/README.md

 ## A Dog Will Teach You Unconditional Love.
 If You Can Have That in Your Life, Things Won't Be Too Bad
 Printing a dog structure.

+## Outside of a Dog, a Book Is a Man's Best Friend.
+Inside of a Dog It's Too Dark to Read
+Creating a simple `typedef`.